Protocol Details

 -Inability to provide consent

--Subject has a condition that in the opinion of the investigator creates an unacceptable risk for participation
+-Subject has a condition, that in the opinion of the investigator, creates an unacceptable risk for participation

-Healthy and At-Risk infants
+Healthy and At-Risk Infants

--Not being exposed to English as the primary language spoken at home
+-A language other than English as the primary language spoken at home

 -Having a medical impairment that interferes with study participation such as having a g-tube, shunt or seizure disorder and inability to hold one s head upright